Magnetic Resonance Imaging

 Students have the availability of pre-arranged clinical sites in Missouri, or you may contact the program adviser (Paige.Reinstein@coxcollege.edu) with questions regarding alternative clinical sites outside of Missouri.
 MRI students opting to complete clinical rotations in Springfield will benefit from several available clinical sites and a variety of scanners.

 Decisions Mailed: April 15th – April 30th

 Primary Student Job Shadowing Deadline: March 1st

 Applicants to the MRI program must have:

-- A minimum of an associate’s degree and/or be a registered radiologic technologists or registry-eligible with successful completion of the ARRT radiologic technology registry prior to the program start date or unrestricted license.
+- A minimum of an associate’s degree in any field and/or be a registered radiologic technologist or registry-eligible with successful completion of the ARRT radiologic technology registry prior to the program start date or unrestricted license.